MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/quickstarts/includes/python-sdk.md

 :::moniker range="doc-intel-3.1.0"

-To analyze a given file at a URL, you'll use the `begin_analyze_document_from_url` method and pass in `prebuilt-layout` as the model Id.
+To analyze a given file at a URL, use the `begin_analyze_document_from_url` method and pass in `prebuilt-layout` as the model ID.
 The returned value is a `result` object containing data about the submitted document.

 **Add the following code sample to your form_recognizer_quickstart.py application.
 Make sure you update the key and endpoint variables with values from your Azure portal Form Recognizer instance:**